guidepup/jest/examples/typescript-nodenext/README.md

-# TypeScript Example
+# TypeScript NodeNext Example

-A basic TypeScript example using the Virtual Screen Reader Jest Matchers.
+A basic example where Virtual Screen Reader Jest Matchers is used for a Node.js application or library.

 Run this example with: